 Android is an operating system designed by Google and that can be found on multiple devices.
 The OS is found on a variety of devices from a variety of manufacturers in various form factors.
 It is most commonly seen on smartphones and tablets.

-Matias Duarte, an Ex Danger software designer (Sidekick phone makers) and Palm phone software designer, joined Google's Android design team in 2010.
+Matias Duarte, an ex-Danger Software designer (Danger being known for making the Sidekick phone) and Palm phone software designer, joined Google's Android design team in 2010.
 With his lead, the team has implemented its unique Android design language and a theme called Holo, with a focus on clean, line based design, and a signature 'holo' blue accent color.

 Android is an open source OS based on Linux and ARM architecture.
 The Android was designed with Google specific applications in mind.
 It usually runs any application or service that associated with Google (Gmail, Google Maps, Google Search, Google Talk, Google Translate, YouTube, etc.).
 It also possesses functionality for GPS and accelerometers.
 The latest version available is 4.4 (KitKat).
 Future versions will retain the confectionery/dessert naming motif.

 The home screen is extremely customizable.
 The OS comes originally with 5 screens.
 Much like Apple's iOS, users can put different applications and shortcuts on this screen, however the Android gives more options for customization.
 Above and beyond this, the open OS allows for third party developers to release their own home homescreen launchers to suit the needs of the individual.
 Popular home screen replacements include Go Launcher, LauncherPro, and Nova Launcher.

 Applications and shortcuts can be placed anywhere on the home screen.
 These widgets allow users to browse an app without actually opening it.
 For example, users can browse status upgrades on Facebook or go directly into Google Search from the home screen.
 Android also supports moving backgrounds, known as live wallpapers, that can either respond to touch, time of day, or move to music.